 As we approach Yom Kippur we recognise that there is a great necessity to contemplate our shemiras hamitzvos - where we have erred and where we need to do teshuva.
 However there is another vital aspect of Avodas Hashem that we are less aware of, that we also need to analyse: In the tefillas for the Yamim Noraim we state that man is judged, ‘maaseh ish u’pekudaso’.
 ‘Maaseh ish’ refers to one’s shemiras hamitzvos but what does ‘pekudaso’ mean?
 Rav Shraga Feivel Mendlovitz zt”l explains that ‘pekudaso’ refers to man’s tafkid, his purpose in this world.
 Every individual is placed in this world with a specific job to accomplish and he is judged according to whether he devoted enough effort into reaching this goal.
 Even if a person has kept all the mitzvos, he may still be taken to task if he did not fulfil his potential.
 It seems that this Avoda is even more difficult than that of shemiras hamitzvos as is seen by the following examples.

-One may still nevertheless feel that his own potential is very limited and that he is actually living up to that limited level.
-It may be instructive to discuss the lives and achievements of people who prove that we can achieve far more than we imagine.
 When the Netziv completed his commentary on the Sheiltos, ‘Emek Sheila’ he made a seuda, partly because that is the custom when one completes a sefer but he had another, more personal reason.
 He related that when he was a boy he was not particularly serious about his Torah studies.
 His parents made every effort to help him change his attitude but to no avail.
 One day he overheard his parents discussing his lack of success in Torah learning - they decided that he had no prospect of becoming a Talmid Chacham and therefore he should learn to become a cobbler.
 They hoped that at least he would be a yirei shamayim who would go about his work with honesty and dedication.
 When he heard this, it shocked him greatly and he decided to take his Torah studies seriously - this event had such an impact on him that it led to a complete change in his attitude and he became a Gadol, he was Rosh Yeshiva of Volozhin and wrote a number of classic sefarim.
 Imagine if he had never had this change of attitude and he would have become a simple cobbler who observed Torah and Mitzvos with genuine yiras shamayim.
 He would have gone up to shamayim confident that he had led a Torah true lifestyle, keeping the mitzvos, and being kovaya ittim l‘Torah.
 Instead they would have shown him the Emek Sheila, he would look at it and have no understanding of its content.
 They would ask him, where’s your Emek Sheila, where are all the sefarim that you could have written?
 He would have lived his life with no idea of what he could have become.
 It was only through a dramatic change in his attitude that he was able to reach his true potential - to be a Gadol b’Yisroel.

 There are other allusions to this concept in the Yom Kippur davenning.
 At Mincha we read Maftir Yonah - what is the significance of the story of Yonah for Yom Kippur?
 Of course it teaches us about teshuva but the Mishna Berurah brings another connection.
 Yonah shows us that “one cannot escape from Hashem.”
 He elaborates in the Shaar Hatzion; sometimes a person gives up in life, feeling that he cannot achieve what he is meant to, “however, this is a mistake, for eventually, everything that Hashem wants this soul to fix, he must fix, and return many times to Olam Hazeh [in order to do so]… if that is the case, why should he go through the pain of death and ‘Chibut hakever’ and other difficulties and return yet again?”
 We learn a vital lesson from Yonah.
 He tried to escape G-d’s plan but could not: We too are all assigned a task to fulfil, but we have a tendency to try to avoid it; Why?
 It may be because it seems too difficult, or because we don’t feel we can achieve it or we do not want to take the responsibility.
 But whatever the reason is, we learn from Yonah that we must not escape our tachlis.